Can carers get help from social services?

 - equipment to help you in your caring role.

 You may also be entitled to a personal budget depending on your support needs identified in the assessment.
-A personal budget is the amount of money that the council has calculated will cover those needs.
+A personal budget is the amount of money that the Health Trust has calculated will cover those needs.

 How do I arrange a carer’s assessment and what will happen?